 This course introduces the examination of the American educational systems and the teaching profession.
-Topics include the historical and philosophical influences on education, various perspectives on educational issues, experiences in birth through grade classrooms.
+Topics include the historical and philosophical influences on education, various perspectives on educational issues, experiences in birth through grade 12 classrooms.
 Upon completion, students should be able to reflect on classroom observations, analyze the different educational approaches, including classical/traditional and progressive, and have knowledge of the various roles of educational systems at the federal, state and local level.
-This course has been approved for transfer the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.